Understanding the Difference Between mg and Grams: A full breakdown

 Milligrams (mg):

 - Medicine: Milligrams are extensively used in medicine to specify drug dosages.
 The precise measurement is critical for ensuring patient safety and efficacy.
-For example, a common dose of aspirin might be 325 mg.
+As an example, a common dose of aspirin might be 325 mg.
 Using grams here would be impractical and potentially dangerous.

 - Nutritional Supplements: Similar to medicine, supplements often list their ingredients in milligrams.
 This allows for accurate measurement and intake control.